ksamaarora/ksamaarora.github.io/index.md

 I'm Ksama Arora, a third-year undergraduate student majoring in Information Technology at NMIMS MPSTME, Mumbai.

-My interest lies in Artificial Intelligence and Machine Learning.
+My interest lies in Artificial Intelligence and Machine Learning

 I have passed the Microsoft AI-900 exam and currently preparing for the AWS Solutions Architect.
 I am also currently exploring more in python and fundamental mathematics for AI/ML projects.